 Chef Craig Koketsu brings extra luxury to a dry-aged rib eye by basting it in rendered beef fat.
 A chunky chile and herb sauce makes a piquant side dish.
+This recipe first appeared in our June/July 2013 issue with Craig Koketsu’s article Secrets of the Grill: Steak.

 - 1⁄4 cup canola oil